 that if we were truly lovable, we would get far more affection and

 attention, and feel happy and content: It never takes

 into account another's inability to love him/herself, or

 of every Caregiver's attachments is often the question; "when's

 it gonna be my turn?"
 They erroneously

 person they've chosen to love.
-Reciprocal relationships literally
+This issue is never resolved, because

 I once dated a guy who was the